croissantderp/C-experiments/README.md

-# C-nanigans
+# C-experiments
-bad apple, and fractals in C
+Experimenting around in CS50 ide, includes bad apple and fractals in C